thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 We might expect that `./header.component.html` is a path relative to the `header.component.ts` file and that component-relative paths should work, right?

 Instead, we get another **404 - Not found - Exception**.

-Remember we noted that the paths are relative to the Application Root **at load time**?
+Remember we noted that the paths are relative to the **Application Root** (at load time)?
 Since we are using the package `src/app/header/header.component.*`, then our files obviously are not at the app root.
+Even worse is a scenario where the deployed files have different structures than the originating source.

 We could use a gulp or grunt task to deploy to a `dist` directory and have all our components in the dist root directory.
 Don't deploy all your component files to the app root...
-OMG, that is a horrible idea!
+OMG, that is another horrible idea!
 Don't do it.

 ## Why Component-Relative Paths are not supported